 - The metalens is comprised of a unit cell with a finite dimension, and the library is generated with a discrete value of possible phase.
 The F-number of the lens should be such that the phase profile does not vary faster than what can be resolved by the unit cells.

-- Interpolation of the phase gradient at the edge of the metalens is not well defined and may induce rays hitting the border of the lens to not be deflected as desired.
+- Since both methods to determine the output direction of the rays relies on the local profile surroundings the location where the ray hits the metalens, a certain loss of accuracy may be expected at the edges of the metalens when part of the surrounding is outside the metalens.
+It may induce rays hitting the border of the lens to not be deflected as desired.
 It is therefore recommended to set the aperture size a little smaller than the actual size of the metalens.
-In our case the aperture diameter of the system is set to 19.9mm since the diameter of the metalens is 20mm.
-It is recommended to use the aperture type "Entrance Pupil diameter" to ensure the correct size of the metalens.
+In our case the aperture diameter of the system is set to 19.8mm since the diameter of the metalens is 20mm.
+It is recommended to use the aperture type "Entrance Pupil diameter" to ensure the correct size of the metalens..

 Updating the Model with Your Parameters